The Planning Commission members are Paul Kristensen, Sue Sellew, Ira Clark, John Roe and Lee Simek

-The Planning Commission meets the 2nd Tuesday of each month at 7:00PM in Sharon Town Offices, 69 VT Rte 132.
+The Planning Commission meets the 2nd Tuesday of each month at 7:00PM in Sharon Town Offices, 15 School Street (formerly 69 VT Rte 132).

 The Planning Commission is a hard-working volunteer group appointed by the Selectboard that represents the community as we think ahead, envision what we all want our town to be like in the future, and establish the roadmap or plan to make that happen.
 The Commission is made up of five members appointed by the Selectboard for three-year terms.

 The Planning Commission does not have an office or hold office hours.
-Inquiries about Planning Commission business should be directed the Selectboard Assistant at firstname.lastname@example.org.
-Or you may contact the Selectboard Office Monday-Thursdays 9AM – 4:30PM at 802-763-8268 x 4.
+Inquiries about Planning Commission business should be directed to the Planning Commission Administrator at email@example.com.

 Planning Commission Duties

 The duties of the Planning Commission are set forth in Title 24, Section 4325 of the laws of the State of Vermont.
 These include preparing and amending the Town Plan, bylaws, and subdivision regulations.
 It may undertake studies and make recommendations on matters of land development, transportation infrastructure, energy conservation, and many other related matters.